INDIA IS BUILDING IT'S STARTUP STORY

 A booming ecosystem with a blind spot.

 India is the world's third-largest and fastest-growing startup ecosystem.
-But this growth is concentrated — and the rural micro-entrepreneur remains an afterthought ...
+But this growth is concentrated.
+And the rural micro-entrepreneur remains an afterthought ...

 #3 Globally

-India's rank in size of startup ecosystem,
+India's rank in size of startup ecosystem, behind only the US and China

 Source: DPIIT / Startup India, 2024